-With the tax year coming to an end, it’s a natural time to start thinking about your income and expenditure (especially after the year we’ve had!).
+Now that we are half way through the 2023/24 financial year, it’s a natural time to start thinking about your income and expenditure (especially after the year we’ve had!).
 Some established VAs may be thinking about increasing hourly rates and/or package prices, but even if you’re new to the world of VA work and desperate to get started, it’s important to carefully consider your appropriate hourly rate and package prices now to ensure that you are charging your worth and being adequately compensated for your skills and expertise.

 Here are our top tips for setting your prices:

 1. Make sure you cover all of your business outgoings.
 Over the last few years, APVA have championed the importance of a fair hourly rate for VAs in the UK (and internationally).
 We review the average hourly rate of VAs every year in our annual VA Survey, and in 2019 we also carried out some research into the expenditure of VA businesses, and found that a VA working 30 hours per week and charging £25 per hour was potentially only ‘taking home’ £18.03 of that hourly rate, as the rest needed to be set aside to cover essential ‘business necessities’ that all responsible and professional business owners should have in place.
 These business essentials include (but are not limited to):

 - Professional Indemnity, Cyber and Public Liability Insurance